 In summer, dusk and therefore penguin arrival time, is around 9.00-9.30pm.
 If you have very young children an option is to give the penguin parade a miss and just look in the penguin boxes at the visitor centre - there is often someone at home.For tickets to the Penguin Parade click here www.penguins.org.au

 After breakfast, relax at the beach or take a walk either around Cape Woolamai (not for very small children) or Oswin Roberts Reserve (suitable for prams).
 If the weather is hot, take water and a hat.

 If everyone is still full of running after lunch, visit the Antarctic Journey at The Nobbies.
-During summer a shuttle bus runs between the penguin parade visitor centre and The Nobbies because of insufficient parking, so allow extra time for this.
+Sometimes during summer, a shuttle bus runs between the penguin parade visitor centre and The Nobbies because of insufficient parking, so allow extra time for this.
 Or maybe spend time at a playground with young children.
-Teenagers might enjoy testing themselves at Clip n Climb or a spin on the go karts at the Phillip Island Circuit.
+Teenagers might enjoy testing themselves at Clip n Climb or a spin on the go- karts at the Phillip Island Circuit.